jamesbolus/openfoam-mixing-index/README.md

 A script that calculates the time-averaged mixing index for each case in the directory.
 Mixing index is a statistical measure for the mixing intensity of a tracer element, calculated using the dispersion (variance) of the tracer field.

-## Installation
+## Requirements

-Install the required Python packages using pip:
+The latest version of Python must be installed locally.
+Next, install the required Python packages using pip:

 ```bash
 pip install -r requirements.txt